 Takeaways for MedaliaArt/eCommerce stores optimizing for promotional messages:

-What eCommerce stores can from this case study?
+What eCommerce stores can from this success story?

 Split testing is the only way to really know what will work and what won’t.
 Testing is essential to check assumptions related to promotional messages, checkout process, product category ordering, buy now button, and others.
 Be a little adventurous and test radically different home page designs and ideas.
 You can always choose to include only a small percentage of traffic and can disable non-performing variations at the click of a button.